Skeesh24/lifecareBotHandler/README.md

 # lifecareBotHandler

-this bot can show products of LIFE app, and u can buy it with help of built-in valute converter
+this bot can show products of LIFE app, and u can buy it right in telegram with help of built-in valute converter